Language translations

 }

-The overlay_dir contains a ui_config_overrides.json with localesMergePath: "assets/custom_locales/" (See Overlay)
+The `overlay_dir` contains a `ui_config_overrides.json` with `localesMergePath: "assets/custom_locales/" (See` [overlay](https://docs.fortifiedid.se/common/overlay "mention"))

-A file is placed in <overlay_dir>/assets/custom_locales/en.json containing the following:
+A file is placed in `<overlay_dir>/assets/custom_locales/en.json` containing the following:

 {